RaphelRose/Muscle-Fatigue-EMG-using-ML/README.md

 ## 2. Preprocessing
 - Raw EMG signals are filtered and standardized.
 - The first dataset requires preprocessing, while the second is already clean.

+## 3. Feature Extraction
+- To classify muscle fatigue, the following features are extracted from the EMG signals:
+- **Mean Absolute Value (MAV):** Measures the overall amplitude of the signal.
+- **Root Mean Square (RMS):** Indicates the signal power and energy.
+-
+## 4. Classification Model
+- Support Vector Machine (SVM) is used for classification.
+- MATLAB scripts preprocess the signals and train the model.

+## Result
+The Support Vector Machine (SVM) model was evaluated using 5-fold cross-validation on the dataset for detecting Fatigue and Non-Fatigue states from sEMG signals.
+The model demonstrated exceptional performance, achieving perfect results across all evaluation metrics, including:
+- Accuracy: 100%
+- Precision: 1.0
+- Recall: 1.0
+- F1-Score: 1.0
+- Specificity: 1.0